-The title of this review is posed as a question, and at least for now, it remains an open question.
-However, this appears to be a fruitful area for research.
-There is no doubt that CWBs remain a topic of great importance to organizations, and in this author’s opinion, the potential that measuring aberrant personality features has for improving prediction of CWBs is well worth exploring.
+This area appears to be a fruitful area for research.
+There is no doubt that CWBs remain a topic of great importance to organizations.
+It appears that measuring aberrant personality features has great potential to improve the prediction of CWBs in the workplace.

 Wu, J. & Lebreton, J. M. (2011).
 Reconsidering the dispositional basis of counterproductive work behavior: The role of aberrant personality.
 Personnel Psychology, 64, 593-626.